rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-seo.md

 ## rtMedia SEO

-This addon allows users to generate sitemap for media uploaded via rtmedia using yoast SEO plugin or by this plugin manually.
+This addon allows users to generate sitemap for all the media files uploaded via rtMedia plugin.

+If you are using Yoast SEO plugin, sitemap for media files can be found under plugin settings.

+If Yoast SEO plugin not installed or used on your site, this addon will automatically manage to create sitemap for media files.

 ** Note:** Get more info about [yoast SEO](https://wordpress.org/plugins/wordpress-seo/) plugin.